-The Ant Control CEU training correspondence course uses a multiple choice style answer key.
+The Termite Control CEU training course uses a multiple choice and a True/False style answer key.
+You can find this answer key on TLC's website under "Assignments".

-You may write your answers or type out your own answer key.
-TLC would prefer that you utilize the answer key found on the TLC website under Assignments and e-mail the answer key to TLC, but it is not required.
+You can write your answers in this manual or type out your own answer key.
+TLC would prefer that you type out and e-mail each of the chapter examinations to TLC, but it is not required.

-Feedback Mechanism (examination procedures)
+Feedback Mechanism (Examination Procedures)

 Each student will receive a feedback form as part of his or her study packet.
-You will be able to find this form in the front of the assignment.
+You will find this form in the front of the course or lesson.